A52 motorway (Greece)

 The A52 motorway, also known as the Amvrakia Odos (Αμβρακία Οδός), is a branch of the A5 Ionia Odos motorway in Aetolia-Acarnania, Greece.
 The A52 is an important motorway for the tourist region of the Ambracian Gulf.
 Its construction should have been finished until 2012, however the crisis in the country delayed its completion.
 The Motorway connects the Airport of Aktio the Island of Lefkada and the A5 motorway.
 The construction started In July 2009.
 It will be 48,5 km long and it will have 4 lanes (2+2) with hard shoulder and median, but without emergency lane.
 As of 2022, the two separate sections (Vonitsa - Aktio with a length of 15 km and Ionia Odos motorway - Loutraki with a length of 17 km) are operational, having been opened to traffic in 2019 and 2022 respectively.
 The other two sections were finished in January 2024.

+Route

+The A52 motorway is located entirely within the Aetolia-Acarnania regional unit: it is mostly in the municipality of Aktio-Vonitsa, with a small eastern part in the municipality of Amfilochia.